Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/actuators/types/motion.rst

 .. figure:: /images/gameengine_actuator_motion_simple.jpg
    :width: 271px

-   Motion actuator for Simple Motion
+   Motion actuator for Simple Motion.

 Loc
-   The object jumps the number of blender units entered, each time a pulse is received.
+   The object jumps the number of Blender units entered, each time a pulse is received.

 Rot